 The main thing is to regularly replace the brake fluid.
 Most manufacturers recommend a brake fluid flush every 30,000 to 50,000 miles to keep it clean and new, and to prevent problems that can be caused by moisture contamination.

 Probably not a good idea.
-Replacing a master cylinder is easy enough, usually, but there are special procedures and tools involved in purging the air from a master cylinder before installation, and there are special tool and procedures to purge the air from the brake system after installation.
+Replacing a master cylinder is easy enough, usually, but there are special procedures and tools involved in purging the air from a master cylinder before installation, and there are special tools and procedures to purge the air from the brake system after installation.
 Even with the right tools, headaches are not uncommon.